caido/documentation/src/features/testing/workflows/passive.md

 ---

 Passive Workflows are **automatically triggered** when their specifications/conditions are met.
+If the specifications/conditions of the Workflow are not met throughout every step of the Workflow - the Workflow will stop processing the request/response.
 These specifications/conditions are set by [Nodes](../../../concepts/nodes.md) and include prerequisites such as:

 - If the request/response is within a set [Scope](../../overview/scope.md).
 - If the request/response is a match according to [HTTPQL](../../../concepts/httpql.md) syntax.